The information in this article applies to:

 How can I create a custom glass shower enclosure?

-Several already existing shower and bathtub combinations, as well as enclosures, can be located in the Library Browser under Fixtures.
-Alternatively, walls can be opened up to specification and changed to Glass Shower walls to create a completely custom enclosure.
+Several already existing shower and bathtub combinations, as well as enclosures, can be located in the Library Browser.
+Alternatively, custom glass showers can also be created using the Glass Wall tools or by changing walls to use the Glass Shower wall type.

 You can also make copies of materials and change their transparency or texture to create new glass materials, or import materials from an outside source.

-*Home Designer Architectural and Home Designer Pro users only.
+*Applies to Home Designer Architectural and Home Designer Pro only.